Douthett murder: Michael Douthett jailed for shooting dead his wife

 Michael Douthett was picked up by someone he knew who drove him to the Rotorua Police Station where he confessed.

-Barbara Wallis told the court she threatened to go to police about the gun Michael Douthett kept at the house.
+In reading her victim impact statement to the court, Barbara Wallis said she threatened to go to police about the gun Michael Douthett kept at the house.

 On the day of her sister's death, she got a text from her elderly father telling her to get to the farm as soon as possible.